 From the early 17th century onwards 'hocus pocus' (now more often spelled as a single hyphenated word) has been used as an incantation by conjurers when performing tricks.
-Hocus-pocus is now treated like abracadabra, shazam and 'izzy-wizzy, let's get busy' i.e. as stage patter, used mostly by comedy magicians.
+Hocus-pocus is now treated like abracadabra, shazam and 'izzy-wizzy, let's get busy' that is, as stage patter, used mostly by comedy magicians.
 When it was first coined though magicians could reasonably have expected that such exotic-sounding phrases would fool some of the audience into the believing that mysterious forces were being conjured up.
 In fact, now and then, these 'charms' provide that essential element required for all conjuring tricks - distraction.

 The expression began to be used in relation to conjuring in the 1620s and, in 1634, a book entitled 'Hocus Pocus Junior - The Anatomy of Legerdemain' is the first reference in print that I can find to the term.
 The author isn't named but was later known just as Hocus Pocus after the book's title.

 The first [feature that juggling consists of] is profitably seen in our common Juglers, that go up and down to play their Tricks in Fayrs and Markets, I will speak of one man more excelling in that craft than others, that went about in King James his time, and long since, who called himself, The Kings Majesties most excellent Hocus Pocus, and so was he called, because that at the playing of every Trick, he used to say, Hocus pocus, tontus talontus, vade celeriter jubeo, a dark composure of words, to blinde the eyes of the beholders, to make his Trick pass the more currantly without discovery...